info-rbp/real-estate-bookings/README.md

 ## Next step

 The cleanest next move is to convert this repository from a prototype archive into a real app scaffold while preserving these flows and visual references.
+Which we wll eventually do.